ministryofjustice/bichard7-next-core/README.md

 1. From the root directory `npm ci`
 2. Run `npm run build:core`
-3. If you need to change `packages/common` you have to two options, `cd packages/common`
+3. If you need to change `packages/common` you have to two options, `build` will just build the package once or `watch` all listen for changes and rebuild.
+You can either:
+   1. `cd packages/common`
       1. And run `npm run build`
       2. Or `npm run watch`
-   3. `build` will just build the package once or `watch` all listen for changes and rebuild
+   2. Or from the root of Core:
+      1. `npm run build -w packages/common`
+      2. Or, `npm run watch -w packages/common`
 4. Go to the package you want to change and follow that package's README

 ## Publishing package updates